If you plan to visit for six months or less:

-The panel physician will perform a complete medical exam and may refer you for chest x-rays and laboratory tests.
-Once your exam has been completed, the physician will send the results to CIC.
+The panel physician will do a complete medical exam.
+They may refer you for chest x-rays and laboratory tests.
+Once your exam is done, the physician will send us the results.

 The panel physician does not make the final decision about your medical exam.
-CIC makes that decision.
+We make that decision.
 If there is a problem with your medical exam, the visa office will contact you in writing.

 When you go to your appointment, you must bring: